debruijn/debruijn.github.io/content/blog/rust_python_01.md

 with 0 and 1 (or 1 and 1) as first two values.
 We will do this in a stupid way in both Python and Rust, which will help to demonstrate the speed gain without being [smart in the first way](../rust-python-00).

+### Initialize the project
+To start out, first go into the folder in which you put your projects and run `cargo new rust_in_python`.
+This will create a folder of that name with in it a few Rust related files that we will adjust along the way.
+But first, let's make sure our Python setup that we will aim to replace is there.

+Note: in this setup we will make use of Maturin for building our Python packages with Rust compute.
+Make sure in your Python setup you have `maturin` and `patchelf` available, either by running `pip install maturin[patchelf]` or separately installing both packages.
+I recommend installing these not for your system python interpreter, but using a virtual environment or something similar (which is outside the scope of this series, but if you are new to it, you can read up on it [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)).

 ### Python implementation
 The function that we will use to calculate the nth entry in the Fibonacci sequence in an inefficient ("stupid") way is:
 ```python